 f) After the Judging Day, the Jury will evaluate the final Competition Entries and decide on the winning Competition Entry/Entries and, if any, other Competition Entries to be awarded.

-g) The Expert Academic Panel's and the Jury's decision is final and may not be appealed.
+g) The decisions of the Review Panels, the Expert Panel and the Jury are final and may not be appealed.

 h) No questions regarding how a particular Competition Entry has been assessed will be answered by the Foundation and no other feedback will be given on a submitted Competition Entry.

-j) The jury will be a high-level international jury of respected global figures (the "Jury").
+k) The jury will be a high-level international jury of respected global thought leaders (the "Jury").
 The Jury will be announced on the Foundation's website no later than June 30, 2017.

 4. Prize money